scalar-labs/scalar-kubernetes/docs/ConfigureScalarDL.md

 #### Configure schema-loading-custom-values

-To create the Scalar DL schema in Cosmos DB, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.
+To create a Scalar DL schema in Cosmos DB, you need to update the [schema-loading-custom-values.yaml](../conf/schema-loading-custom-values.yaml) file.

 **With Kubernetes secrets**